 Exhibit your work at the RIBA’s Practice Space

-The Practice Space is an exhibition hire opportunity for architects and designers to express what they do and what inspires them in a creative and engaging way.
+The Practice Space is an exhibition hire opportunity for architects and designers to express what they do and what inspires them in a creative and engaging way for a six-week period.
 Located at the RIBA’s prestigious London headquarters, the space is dedicated to presenting contemporary ideas and professional knowledge about architecture in all its forms.

 Through an annual programme of temporary displays, it celebrates outstanding national and international projects by emerging and established architects and showcases new research into architectural practice and processes.